 These days, we see a growing desire for and response to clever, inclusive, and positive messaging.
 As in-your-face blatant advertising continues to die a slow death, it’s important for designers, marketers, art directors, photographers, and stock photography agencies to recognize and jump ahead of the curve.

-By selling or buying stock photography from agencies that offer quality content, while still compensating their content creators fairly, the average company or individual looking for a stock image to use for their next project can help kill malicious marketing and annoying advertising off faster.
+By selling or buying stock photography from agencies that offer quality content, while still compensating their content creators fairly, the average company or individual looking for a stock image for their next project can help kill off malicious marketing and annoying advertising.

 Advertising is necessary in many ways.
 But the way we advertise (and the way we allow companies to advertise to us) has a lot of influence that needs to be recognized and acknowledged.
 Supporting companies and brands that are responsible, ethical, and authentic are the first steps to changing the industry and the ways in which it operates.
 Creating, selling, and paying for imagery that reflects those values is a key contributor to the change.